-Operation NANOOK 14 took place in the Baffin Island region of Nunavut between 20 and 29 August 2014.
+Operation NANOOK 14 took place in the Baffin Island region of Nunavut from August 20 to 29, 2014.
 It involved more than 800 participants, including personnel from all branches of the CAF as well as federal and territorial governments, a ship from the Royal Danish Navy, and a surveillance aircraft from the United States Navy.

 The scenario-driven operation provided a visible presence in the North and demonstrated Canada's ability to respond to security and safety incidents in the region.
 Operation NANOOK 14 focused on two key aspects: search and rescue (SAR) capabilities and the CAF’s ability to support other government departments (OGDs) in remote areas of the North.

 The two scenarios took place off the coast of Baffin Island in the Davis Strait and York Sound.
 Both scenarios promoted interoperability between participants.

 - A SAR exercise (SAREX) was held from August 20 to 23 in the Davis Strait featuring a simulated fishing vessel in distress.
 Joint Rescue Coordination Centre (JRCC) Halifax led the SAR operation to locate the vessel and survivors.
 The JRCC was supported by HMCS Shawinigan, HMDS Triton, and the Canadian Coast Guard Ship Henry Larsen with associated aircraft.